 Due to the boom that both options have experienced in recent times in the US, they were recently published two reports that address the appropriateness of one or other option for Users of a photovoltaic solar installation.

-First explain what each option is based:
+First, explain what each option is based:

 Buy a facility: the traditional way of using solar energy to provide part or all the energy you need a building, be it a private home, a public building, a warehouse, a shopping center, etc. It is to buy the equipment and pay for the services of an installer or buy the facility directly to an installer.

-Given the multitude of factors that impact on what may be the best choice for an end user, such an important body as NREL (National Renewable Energy Laboratory of the Department of Energy has conducted a thorough study on the advantages and disadvantages of either option develop recommendations to help better use of the various options.
+Given the multitude of factors that impact on what may be the best choice for an end-user, such an important body as NREL (National Renewable Energy Laboratory of the Department of Energy has conducted a thorough study on the advantages and disadvantages of either option develop recommendations to help better use of the various options.

 These reports are about the options available to customers in time to decide on which way to go on the financing of solar energy systems – either with respect to residential or commercial systems.

-Among the findings of the new reports, the NREL analysts determined that companies using low-cost financing for the purchase of photovoltaic (PV) and homeowners who use specific loans-solar, they are able to save up to 30 % compared to that lease solar photovoltaic systems through third parties.
+Among the findings of the new report, the NREL analysts determined that companies using low-cost financing for the purchase of photovoltaic (PV) and homeowners who use specific loans-solar, they are able to save up to 30 % compared to that lease solar photovoltaic systems through third parties.